PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 # The App-Owns-Data Starter Kit

-The  **App-Owns-Data Starter Kit** is a developer sample built using the .NET 5 SDK which demonstrates how to design and implement a solution for App-Owns-Data embedding with Power BI in a multi-tenant environment.
+The  **App-Owns-Data Starter Kit** is a developer sample built using the .NET 5 SDK which demonstrates how to design a solution for a multi-tenant environment that implements App-Owns-Data embedding with Power BI.
+This solution contains a custom database and three separate web applications which demonstrate how to leverage common design patterns with App-Owns-Data embedding such as how to provision new Power BI workspaces for tenants, how to manage user permissions and how to monitor usage across users.

 If you have worked with Azure AD, the word **"tenant"** might make you think of an Azure AD tenant.
 However, the concept of a tenant is different when designing a multi-tenant environment for App-Owns-Data embedding.
-In this context, each tenant represents a customer for which you are embedding Power BI reports using the app-owns-data embedding model.
-In order to manage a multi-tenant environment, you must create a separate tenant for each customer.
-Provisioning a new customer tenant for Power BI embedding typically involves writing code to create a Power BI workspace, import a PBIX file, patch datasource credentials and start a dataset refresh operation.
+In this context, each tenant represents a customer for which you are embedding Power BI reports using the App-Owns-Data embedding model.
+In a multi-tenant environment, you must create a separate tenant for each customer.
+Provisioning a new tenant for Power BI embedding typically involves writing code which programs the Power BI REST API to create a Power BI workspace, import a PBIX file, patch datasource credentials and start a dataset refresh operation.

-The problem that **App-Owns-Data Starter Kit** addresses.
+The **App-Owns-Data Starter Kit** solution provides support for solving common problems when developing with App-Owns-Data embedding.

--   Onboarding new custom tenant
+-   Onboarding new customer tenants

 -   Managing user permissions

+-   Implementing the client application as an Single Page Application (SPA)

 -   Creating a custom telemetry layer to log user activity

--   Monitoring user actions and report performance
+-   Monitoring user actions such as ViewReport, EditReport and CreateReport

+-   Monitoring report loading and rendering performance

+## Solution Architecture

-The solution is built on top of a custom SQL Server database named **AppOwnsDataDB**.
-In addition to the **AppOwnsDataDB** database, the solution contains the following three Web application projects.
+The **App-Owns-Data Starter Kit** solution is built on top of a custom SQL Server database named **AppOwnsDataDB**.
+In addition to the **AppOwnsDataDB** database, the solution contains the following three Web application projects named **AppOwnsDataAdmin**, **AppOwnsDataWebApi** and **AppOwnsDataClient** as shown in the following diagram.

--   **AppOwnsDataAdmin**: An ASP.NET MVC Web Application used to provision custom tenants and manager users

--   **AppOwnsClient**: A single page application built using HTML, CSS and Typescript

--   **AppOwnsDataWebApi**: Custom Web API used AppOwnsData client to get embedding data and embed tokens.

 <img src="Images\ReadMe\media\image1.png" style="width:5.86409in;height:2.725in" />

+Here is a brief description of each of these web application

+-   **AppOwnsDataAdmin**: An administrative application used to provision new customer tenants and manager user permissions

+-   **AppOwnsClient**: An SPA built using HTML, CSS and Typescript that customers will use to view and author reports

+-   **AppOwnsDataWebApi**: Custom Web API used to return embedding data and embed tokens to the **AppOwnsDataClient** application.

 You can follow the steps in this document to set up the **App-Owns-Data Starter Kit** solution for testing.
 To complete these steps, you will require a Microsoft 365 tenant in which you have permissions to create and manage Azure AD applications and security groups.
-You will also need Power BI Service administrator permissions to configure Power BI settings to give service principals to ability to access the Power BI Service API.
+You will also need Power BI Service administrator permissions to configure Power BI settings to give the service principal for an Azure AD application to ability to access the Power BI Service API.
 If you do not have a Microsoft 365 environment for testing, you can create one for free by following the steps in [Create a Development Environment for Power BI Embedding](https://github.com/PowerBiDevCamp/Camp-Sessions/raw/master/Create%20Power%20BI%20Development%20Environment.pdf).

 ## Set up your development environment